 My Easel Criteria

-- Collapsible for easy adjustments and storage
+- Collapsible for easy adjustments and folds flat for storage

 - Oversized to accommodate large sample boards

 In my search, I didn’t find many options that met my criteria.
-The few I did find were quite expense, upwards of hundreds of dollars and that didn’t even include shipping.
+The few I did find were quite expense, upwards of hundreds of dollars in price and that didn’t even include shipping.
 After a lengthy search, I threw in the ‘trowel’ and told myself, “If you want the perfect easel, just make it yourself!”
 And so I did!

 Check the tool shed

-I spent time studying at the Faux Finish School in Kentucky.
+Long ago, I spent time studying at the Faux Finish School in Kentucky.
 Their teaching studio had the best easels and wished I could have taken one home.
 I took pictures when I was in class and had a few good shots of the easels positioned on the work tables.
 I looked online for more images to get as many angles of the easels’ design as I could.
 The basic construction seemed pretty simple and after a little study, I dissected it down into the different pieces/parts and felt I was ready to start building.

 - Random sized 1/2″ OSB subfloor panels (left over from another project).
 Total 16 sq. ft needed – See actual piece dimensions in the step-by-step instructions below.